Home

 Jason Segel’s Decade of Acting Sadly

 I watched The End of the Tour last year, and that’s on me.
-It’s a compelling character study of two people, one of whom is an insightful sensitive man slowly destroyed by is insights, played by one Jason Segel.
+It’s a compelling character study of two people, one of whom is an insightful sensitive man slowly destroyed by his insights, played by one Jason Segel.
 I’ve also watched the cleverly written Shrinking where he plays a less insightful sensitive man slowly being destroyed by the death of his wife and his failure as a parent.

 Rooney Mara’s Manic Pixie Dreamgirl on Lithium